AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 ```

 1. User enters a command string through the UI Scanner
+    The `UI` component reads the input from the console.
 2. Parser analyzes the command and creates the appropriate Command object
 3. Command's execute() method is called with UI, ModuleList, CourseRecord, and ReviewManager
 4. Command performs its operation: